 Carlos Abellán said, “What a bottom-up approach and all this data allows you to do is to have more transparency and to learn as much as you can from what has happened in the recent past so that you can make decisions… For [Tendam], pre-season is important because as a fashion group we need to buy and forecast huge amounts of items in advance, therefore having a good view on where we are performing better or worse is super important.”

-In-season: Make the best use of stock, especially when things change
+In-season: Make the best use of inventory, especially when things change

 Then there’s the in-season.
-Pandemics, supply chain disruptions, influencers, and competitor behavior can render your original assortment plans obsolete quickly.
+Weather, political and supply chain disruptions, influencers, and competitor behavior can render your original assortment plans obsolete quickly.
 But even minor shifts in demand can result in lost sales and lower margins.

 Nailing assortment decisions means being able to decouple them from the buying process.
 For example, instead of taking whatever has been bought and allocating to traditional, static store clusters, retailers can work with dynamic groupings that are constantly being updated based on ongoing performance.

-Jaime Barreiro, Head of Transversal Initiatives at Nextail, spoke of the ability to assess and reassess assortment at the hyper-local level: “We now can see every detail of what happens every day in every store in every color.
+Nextail Head of Transversal Initiatives, spoke of the ability to assess and reassess assortment at the hyper-local level: “We can now see every detail of what happens every day in every store in every color.
 Let’s move away from A stores, B stores, C stores and focus more on what the customer is demanding in every store.
-That’s another way in which working with such granularity can help you align your stock with expected demand in every store.”
+That’s another way in which working with such granularity can help you align your inventory with expected demand in every store.”

 Of course, it’s easier to offer customer-centric assortments when things are going “right”, but when things go wrong, flexibility is even more important.